September 05 - 06, 2024 | US Eastern Time: 10 AM to 3 PM | Central Europe Time: 4 PM to 9 PM

 WHO SHOULD ATTEND

-• Understand the importance of logbooks for: chemicals, instruments, calibration, maintenance and repair, calibrations, training and competence.
-Know the information suitable in each type.
+• Optimize Logbook Usage: Appreciate the significance of logbooks for chemicals, instruments, calibration, maintenance, repair, and training.
+Know the appropriate information for each type.

 • Quality Assurance Departments